pds-data-dictionaries/ldd-spectral/README.md

 and the reserved abbreviation is "**sp:**".

+## Schemas

+The schemas needed for creating, validating, and working with the Spectral Dictionary classes are in the [build/release](build/release) directory.
+Unless you are familiar with GitHub, though, it's probably easier to download the file set you want from the [PDS Data Dictionaries](https://pds.nasa.gov/datastandards/dictionaries) page.
+Look for the "Spectral Discipline Dictionary".
+Other spectral/spectrum dictionaries are _not_ the same thing.

 ## Entry Points

 There is a single wrapper class defined for the Spectral Dictionary.
 All other classes are contained within it.